pyranid/pyranid/README.md

 Temporal result-set mapping uses JDBC `ResultSetMetaData` for the returned column.
 Zone-less `TIMESTAMP` values are wall-clock values; when mapping them to `Instant`, `OffsetDateTime`, `ZonedDateTime`, or `Date`, Pyranid interprets that wall clock in `Database.Builder::timeZone(...)`.
 Mapping a zone-less `TIMESTAMP` to `LocalDateTime` keeps the wall clock unchanged. `TIMESTAMP WITH TIME ZONE` values already identify an instant; mapping to `Instant` preserves that instant, and mapping to `ZonedDateTime` represents it in the configured `timeZone(...)`.

+Some JDBC drivers expose temporal columns as ISO-8601 strings instead of JDBC temporal objects.
+For JavaBean and record mapping, Pyranid parses those strings when the target property or component is `LocalDate`, `LocalTime`, or `LocalDateTime`.

 Pyranid preserves the fractional-second precision returned by your JDBC driver; it does not round or truncate `Instant`, `OffsetDateTime`, or `ZonedDateTime` values to milliseconds.
 The maximum precision is still determined by the database column and driver (for example, PostgreSQL timestamps are stored at microsecond precision).

 ### SQL ARRAY and JSON Results